cgroschupp/watchblob/README.md

 What this application does has been reverse-engineered from the "WatchGuard Mobile VPN with SSL" application on OS X.

-I've published a [blog post](https://www.tazj.in/en/1486830338) describing the process and what is actually going on in this protocol.
+Tazjin published a [blog post](https://www.tazj.in/en/1486830338) describing the process and what is actually going on in this protocol.

 ## Installation

-Make sure you have Go installed and `GOPATH` configured, then simply `go get github.com/tazjin/watchblob/...`.
+Make sure you have Go installed and `GOPATH` configured, then simply `go install github.com/cgroschupp/watchblob/...`.

 ## Usage